docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

     === "`Service`"

-        A [`Service`][Kubernetes-network-service] is required for getting the traffic to the pod itself.
+        A [`Service`][k8s-docs::config::service] is required for getting the traffic to the pod itself.
 It configures a load balancer with the ports you'll need.

         The configuration for a `Service` affects if the original IP from a connecting client is preserved (_this is important_).
 [More about this further down below](#exposing-your-mail-server-to-the-outside-world).